 Gardenias are fairly hardy plants suitable for USDA zones 8 to 10.
-They can handle light freezes, but foliage will get damage with sustained cold in exposed locations.
+They can handle light freezes, but the foliage will get damaged with sustained cold in exposed locations.
 The extent of cold injury of gardenias is never certain until spring when new shoots and leaves appear.
 Sometimes the plant recovers and very little tissue is lost.
 Occasionally, a very hard hit gardenia will lose the battle if the root zone was deeply frozen and winter dryness was a factor.
 Frost damage on gardenia is a common complaint, but here are a few tips on how to diagnose and treat the problem.

 Symptoms of Gardenia Cold Damage

 It is hard to resist the shiny, lustrous leaves and starry scented flowers of a gardenia.
 Even when you know better, sometimes the intrepid gardener will purchase one even if they are living in a borderline zone.
 That said, gardenia planted in the appropriate hardiness zones may also experience surprise weather and winters of unusual ferocity.
 Gardenia cold damage occurs even when there is no snow on the ground.
 A combination of exposure, dryness, and frost causes the bulk of the damage.

 If your gardenia got too cold, initial symptoms will be brown or black leaves, and even the stem is sometimes affected.
 Sometimes the damage will not show up for several days, so it is important to check sensitive plants at a later date for frost damage on gardenia.

 In spring, damaged leaves will generally crumble and fall off, but woody tissue will need to be assessed.
 In exposed locations, it is probable a gardenia in cold weather will have some affected tissue but it may not be obvious until spring when budding and leaves fail to recur on stems.